 There are measurements marked up the inner side of both mug and bowl, very handy for ensuring Del never gets more wine than me.
 The solid nylon rim on the mug makes it easy and enjoyable to drink from, like a real cup.
 The same material is used for the solid base of the bowl, making it easy to handle and also useful as a chopping board.
 Being silicone, they do tend to take on strong flavours.
 This is more of an issue with the mug, like the time we had chicken and leek cup-a-soup and got a whiff of it with every sip of coffee for two weeks after…

 We originally bought the Sea to Summit AlphaLight Cutlery Set which includes a knife and spork, but we found that we never use the knife and the spork is all we need.
-It does a fine job, but any time we’re eating straight out of a dehydrated meal bag we wish we had a longer handled spork, like the TOAKS titanium long handled spork with polished bowl (for easy cleaning and a nice ‘mouth feel’).
-This would prevent us from getting food all up our hands when we dig deep for every last morsel.
+It did a fine job, but any time we were eating straight out of a dehydrated meal bag we wished we had a long handled spork to prevent us from getting food all up our hands when we dug deep for every last morsel.
 So, we’ve now switched to the Sea to Summit Alpha Light Long Spork and dinner is a much less messy affair.

 We were very happy with the pot for the first couple of years, but eventually cracks appeared in the lid and then it completely broke apart.
-This obviously makes it much less useful, as it takes longer to cook food without a lid, and we can no longer snap shut the whole nested package.
-There are a couple of other things that bug us about this pot too, like the fact that there is no proper handle, and that more often than not the capacity is greater than we need for two people.
-Years of stuffing it in our backpacks has no doubt led to the plastic lid breaking, making us rethink how practical this design really is.
+This obviously made it much less useful, as it takes longer to cook food without a lid, and we could no longer snap shut the whole nested package.
+There were a couple of other things that bugged us about this pot too, like the fact that there is no proper handle, and that more often than not the capacity was greater than we needed for two people.
+Years of stuffing it in our backpacks no doubt contributed to the plastic lid breaking, making us rethink how practical this design really is.
 I did try to contact Sea to Summit twice with regards to their Lifetime Guarantee, but didn’t get any response to my emails, which was a bit disappointing.

-So, with that said we are giving up on this pot and replacing it with the Sea to Summit 1.9 litre Alpha pot.
+So, with that said we gave up on that pot and replaced it with the Sea to Summit 1.9 litre Alpha pot.
 This is actually lighter than the X-Pot, and although not collapsible, we can store the bowls, mugs, our pocket stove, and our wilderness wash inside, so it isn’t any less easy to pack.
-It has a handle, and overall we are confident that it will be more durable and practical in the long run.
+It has a handle, and overall we are confident that it will be more durable in the long run.

 The Sea to Summit X-Pot Kettle is a great addition to our camp cookware which we carry with us if we are in need of both our above pot and a kettle.
 We have the 1.3 litre version which is perfect for boiling water for coffee or dehydrated meals, or for stirring up powdered milk for breakfast.
 It sits steadily on our pocket stove and pours great, with folding handles for ease of carry.

 Like the rest of the X-Series, the kettle collapses down, with our X-Brew coffee dripper nesting neatly inside.
 There is also room for one X-Mug, or you could store two X-Mugs without the X-Brew.
-After more than three years of rugged use, the plastic lid has finally developed a crack, but it’s still usable for now and we continue to take it backpacking with us.
+After more than three years of rugged use, the plastic lid finally developed a crack, but it’s still usable five years on from buying it.

 Del wasn’t initially sold on the value of our Sea to Summit X Seal & Go food container, but after a summer of hiking in Georgia and eating leftovers for lunch most days, he’s a convert!
 We have one ‘large’ food container, which looks similar to our collapsible bowl, but has a leak-proof threaded lid for secure food or liquid storage on the go.
-We have mostly used it for storing leftovers from dinner to eat the next day, or storing ‘messy’ food from guesthouses to carry on the trail with us, or as a secure way of carrying our ground coffee.
-It works great as a bowl too, and is more rigid than the standard X-Bowl given the solid rim around the top.
+We mostly use it for storing leftovers from dinner to eat the next day, storing ‘messy’ food from guesthouses or shops to carry on the trail with us, or as a secure way of carrying our ground coffee.
+It works great as a bowl too though, and is more rigid than the standard X-Bowl given the solid rim around the top.

 We have some multi-purpose biodegradable Wilderness Wash from Sea to Summit.
 This is great for washing our camping cookware, and for doing our laundry.